JEFH507/org-chart-goose-orchestrator/docs/adr/0024-agent-mesh-python-implementation.md

 - Use same JSON-RPC contract (no protocol changes)
 - Estimated effort: **2-3 days** (tools are simple HTTP wrappers)
 - Can migrate incrementally (one tool at a time)
-- No changes to Goose integration (same MCP protocol)
+- No changes to goose integration (same MCP protocol)

 ---